-The Director ("Director") of the Department of Construction and Inspections ("Department") issued a State Environmental Policy Act ("SEPA") Determination of Significance ("DS") and design review approval for construction of a 54-story structure ("Decision").
-The DS was followed by the adoption of a Final Environmental Impact Statement (FEIS) and issuance of an associated Addendum.
-The Appellant, the Escala Owners Association ("Appellant"), exercised its right to appeal the Decision and the FEIS.
-The Appellant also sought a Code Interpretation ("Interpretation") relating to the loading berths and appealed the Interpretation.
+The Director ("Director") of the Department of Construction and Inspections ("Department") issued a State Environmental Policy Act ("SEPA") Determination of Significance ("DS") and design review approval for construction of a forty eight-story structure ("Decision").
+The DS was followed by the adoption of a Final Environmental Impact Statement ("FEIS") and issuing an associated Addendum.
+The Appellant exercised its right to appeal the Decision and the FEIS.

 The appeal hearing was held on January 28, 29, 20, and 31, 2020, before the Hearing Examiner.
 The Appellant was represented by Claudia M. Newman and David A. Bricklin, attorneys-at-law; the Applicant, Seattle Downtown Hotel & Residence LLC ("Applicant"), was represented by Courtney A. Kaylor, and David P. Carpman, attorneys-at-law; and the Director was represented by Elizabeth E. Anderson, attorney-at-law.
-The Appellant submitted a written closing argument on February 14, 2020, the Applicant and Director submitted a written response argument and proposed findings and conclusions on February 28, 2020, the Appellant submitted a written reply argument on March 6, 2020, and the record closed on that date.
+The Hearing Examiner subsequently visited the site.
+Final written closing arguments were submitted on March 6, 2020, and the record closed on that date.

 For purposes of this decision, all section numbers refer to the Seattle Municipal Code ("SMC" or "Code") unless otherwise indicated.
-After considering the evidence in the record, the Hearing Examiner enters the following findings of fact, conclusions and decision on the appeal.
+After considering the evidence in the record and reviewing the site, the Hearing Examiner enters the following findings of fact, conclusions and decision on the appeal.